What is UGC? 7 brands show you the meaning of user-generated content

 UGC in fundraising: United Nations Foundation

-Nonprofits and charities might still call you or say hello in the street and ask for donations but, more and more, online visibility and reach are the key to the long-term success of a fundraising campaign.
-Various UGC hashtag campaigns over the year make sure the charity is top of mind for current and new supporters.
+Nonprofits and charities might still call you or say hello in the street and ask for donations, but more and more, online visibility and reach are the keys to the long-term success of a fundraising campaign.
+Various UGC hashtag campaigns over the years have ensured that the charity is at the top of current and new supporters' minds.

-United Nations Foundation and their #EqualEverywhere campaign is a fantastic example of how charities use social media to increase donations.
+United Nations Foundation's #EqualEverywhere campaign is a fantastic example of how charities use social media to increase donations.
 The campaign asks people to join the fight for an equal future and share the branded hashtag.

 A social wall with UGC on a website